Easington Sports F.C.: History

 The club was established in 1946 and initially played in the Oxfordshire Junior League.
 In the late 1950s the club joined the Oxfordshire Senior League and went on to win back-to-back Premier Division titles in 1957–58 and 1958–59.
 After their second title, the club joined the Warwickshire Combination.
 When the league was split into two division in 1960, they were placed in the Eastern Division, where they played until leaving the league the end of the 1963–64 season.
 They subsequently rejoined the Oxfordshire Senior League and were Division One champions in 1965–66, earning promotion to the Premier Division.
 The following season saw them finish as Premier Division runners-up.
 In 1969–70 they won the league's Ben Turner Trophy.

 After winning the Ben Turner Trophy for a second time in 1970–71, Easington moved up to Division One A of the Hellenic League.
 League reorganisation in 1972 saw them placed in Division Two, which was merged into Division One the following year.
 The club remained in Division One until 2000, when league reorganisation saw the division split into eastern and western divisions, with Easington placed in Division One West.
 They were transferred to Division One East in 2012, back to Division One West in 2013, to Division One East again for the 2014–15 season and then back to Division One West again the following season.
 In 2018–19 Easington entered into the FA Cup for the first time.

 In 2018–19 Easington were Division One West champions, earning promotion to the Premier Division.
 At the end of the 2020–21 season the club were transferred to the Premier Division South of the United Counties League.
+They were transferred again at the end of the 2025–26 season, this time to the Premier Division North of the Combined Counties League.